JCKodel/kfx_dependency_injection/README.md

 ### Singleton vs Transient

-The difference between the registrations are: whenever you call `getService`, `getRequiredService` or something is injected in another constructor, singletons always returns the same instance of a class, while transient registrations always returns a new instance of that class (in most cases, you want a singleton).
+The difference between the registrations is: whenever you call `getService`, `getRequiredService` or something is injected in another constructor, singletons always returns the same instance of a class, while transient registrations always return a new instance of that class (in most cases, you want a singleton).

 ### getService vs getRequiredService